It all began on the full moon night of the hottest day of the year one summer...

 There never was much poker that happened and these days our playing cards have been exchanged for tarot but it is here that I forged the template of support, nurture and belly laughs that form the foundation for our circles and ceremonies today.
 It is also here that I met my soul sister, co-facilitator and general all round mystical magical wonder woman Cherry Jeavons-White.

 As a child I always felt more at home in nature than within any four walls.
 As a family we moved a lot and nature became my constant.
+I was very lucky to move around a lot and have some very privileged experiences.
+My parents come from working class, rag and bone backgrounds but my dad is a master salesman and can sell anything to anyone so he made a lot of money at certain times in our lives and then spent it just as quickly.
 Wherever in the world we found ourselves, the landscapes became my home.
 Whether climbing through the Blue Mountains of Australia, exploring the turquoise oceans of tropical islands, adventuring with my dogs through the vast arid landscapes of southern Spain or gazing across the luscious green flatlands of south England this is where I felt I belonged.
 My nickname amongst my family was ‘Carly Attenborough’, when I wasn’t filming our garden birds through our camcorder and making up my own commentaries, I was indoors studying animals from across the world and making scrap books of information and pictures.

 "I spent every single available second in the forest, even taking my pet hamster with me letting her dig and burrow, already feeling a deep calling for all living things to be wild and free."